 #5 It’s not all about Barcelona City

 Beyond Barcelona City is a whole other world waiting to be explored.
 There are many amazing places that can be accessed relatively cheaply and very easily from Barcelona.
-Just think the Costa Maresme, Girona, Montserrat (mountain), the Costa Brava and Tarragona – to name a few!
+Just think the Costa Maresme, Girona, Montserrat (named one of the most beautiful churches in Europe), the Costa Brava and Tarragona – to name a few!

 #6 There’s always something on in Barcelona